a-kh-sabzi/Variational-Autoencoder/README.md

 ## Training

 The network was trained on 60000 samples for 10 epoch; The process and other hyperparameters are shown in the accompanying python notebook.

+It should be noted that this network was implemented and trained using the **PyTorch** framework.

 ## Evaluation